opensearch-project/k-NN/benchmarks/osb/README.md

 Currently, we support 2 test procedures for the k-NN workload: train-test and no-train-test.
 The train test has steps to train a model included in the schedule, while no train does not.
-Both test procedures will index a data set of vectors into an OpenSearch index and then run a random query workload against them.
+Both test procedures will index a data set of vectors into an OpenSearch index and then run a set of queries against them.

 Once you have decided which test procedure you want to use, open up [params/train-params.json](params/train-params.json) or